CalamityAdam/iot/full-stack-project/proposal/README.md

 **NB**: Your wireframes will be viewed not only by yourself and the App Academy staff, but potentially future employers.
 If you are going to use pen and paper, it should look great.
-Otherwise, we recommend [draw.io][draw.io].
+Otherwise, we recommend a site like [draw.io][draw.io].

 [draw.io]: https://www.draw.io/